|

 purpose or person; worthy of reverence, recognition, or respect; and set apart

-for worship/contemplation.
 To those, the author adds – awe inspiring, honor,

-specially inspired, commemorative, and/or mystical and magical.
+specially inspired, commemorative, and / or mystical and magical.
 Stone monuments

 represented in the book are not just be overtly religious ones but